 While the stress may feel overwhelming right now, know that things can and will get easier over time.
 As each holiday or event passes, you learn more and more about what works for your family and what doesn’t.
-Take a deep breath and look at this season as an opportunity to heal, learn and improve.
+Take a deep breath and look at this season as an opportunity to heal, learn, and improve.

-Communicate logistics and issues well in advance.
+A key component of co-parenting during the holidays is communication.
 Giving someone notice about a change in logistics or potential issue gives them more time to plan and respond than if you drop it on them last minute.
 When people feel rushed or anxious they tend to get more defensive and are more likely to shut down or escalate into conflict.

 Showing compassion and grace can help reduce negativity and increase a more positive environment.
 We all have moments where we could use some grace.
-The hope is if you extend grace when you are able, your family will do the same during a time when you could really use some forgiveness or understanding.
+The hope is if you extend grace when you are able, your family will do the same during a time when you could use some forgiveness or understanding.